mtrosse2/Operating-Systems-2.0/Milestone04/README.md

   <li>10 Consumers : (4s + 4s + 4s) / 3 = 4s</li>
 </ul>

-Using conditional variables led to a speed up on average compared to its non condition variable counterpart
+Using conditional variables led to a speed up on average compared to its non condition variable counterpart.
+By not simply spinning when the lock was not obtained, the threads were able to run more efficiently when using condition variables.